 Due to its method of production, flat, mouth-blown cylinder glass has a special structure, transparency and optical effect.
 Artists such as Marc Chagall, Gerhard Richter or Neo Rauch have used mouth-blown sheet glass for their works of art.
 In addition, the method is used worldwide for the decorative design of important sacred and profane buildings.

-Even today, the composition of the glass batch is mostly handed down from father to son within the glass factory and is often subject to strict secrecy, as this determines the quality and luminosity of the product.
+Even today, the composition of the glass batch is mostly handed down within the glass factory and is often subject to strict secrecy, as this determines the quality and luminosity of the product.
 Internationally, there are still three factories which produce sheet glass by the mouth-blown method, of which one is located in Germany.